Chattogram Metropolitan Police

-The Chattogram Metropolitan Police (CMP), formerly the Chittagong Metropolitan Police, is the chief law enforcement agency in Chittagong, the second largest city in Bangladesh.
-It was established in 1978 under the Chittagong Metropolitan Police Ordinance approved by the government of Bangladesh.
+The Chattogram Metropolitan Police (চট্টগ্রাম মেট্রোপলিটন পুলিশ; abbreviated as CMP) is the primary metropolitan unit of the Bangladesh Police responsible for law enforcement, public safety, and crime prevention within the metropolis of Chattogram, the second-largest city in Bangladesh.
+Established in 1978 under the Chittagong Metropolitan Police Ordinance, CMP oversees policing operations, administration, and coordination with other law enforcement and emergency agencies in the city.
+The force is headed by a Police Commissioner who manages all operational and administrative functions.

 History

 The Chittagong Metropolitan Police was established on 30 November 1978 with M. M. Sharif Ali as its first commissioner.
 It has six police stations at the beginning with 3238 personnel.

 On 24 January 1988, Chittagong Metropolitan Police Commissioner Mirza Rakibul Huda ordered police to fire at a rally of Awami League killing 24 people.
 It is known as the 1988 Chittagong massacre.

 Mobassher, a member of Bangladesh Ansar, stationed in Chandgaon Police Station, was arrested for the rape of a 7-year-old girl in May 2012.

 In May 2016, the Chittagong Metropolitan Police banned people from putting stickers in their car mentioning their professions.

 Commissioner Mahbubur Rahman of the Chattogram Metropolitan Police told the media on 5 September 2018 that extrajudicial killings of drug dealers are necessary for peace.
 From May—September 2018, 10 drug dealers were killed by the police under his command.
 In November, the Chattogram Metropolitan Police got their first counter-terrorist unit.

 In June 2020, the Chattogram Metropolitan Police established a 100-bed CMP-Bidyanondo Field Hospital in collaboration with Bidyanondo Foundation.
 During the COVID-19 pandemic in Bangladesh, Kotwali police station under Chattogram Metropolitan Police started providing home delivery of medicine.
 In August 2020, eight members of Chattogram Metropolitan Police were sued for allegedly implicating four people in a narcotics case in an attempt to extort money.
 The complaint was filed with Additional Metropolitan Magistrate Mohiuddin Murad.

 Two police constables of the Chattogram Metropolitan Police disappeared while training in the Netherlands in May 2022.
 They had decided to stay in the country and deserted.
 In August, three constables were withdrawn after video of them confining and torturing children went viral.